Insprill/dv-mapify/docs/creatingmaps/updating.md

 Each change is relative to the last version in the list.
 If you're upgrading through multiple versions, read the list bottom-up, starting from the version after the one you're running.

+### 0.4.0
+- All `Locomotive Spawner` components must be replaced with `Vanilla Locomotive Spawner`s, and all values must be reassigned.

 ### 0.3.0
 - The Unity version has been bumped to 2019.4.40f1.
 - All Store Item Types must be reassigned.